Menu

 How does the local governing body work?

 The River Learning Trust delegates key strategic responsibilities to the local governing body.
 The governors then work collaboratively with the Headteacher and senior staff to establish the vision and ethos of the school within the context of The River Learning Trust.
-They look at where the school is now, ask what we want the school to achieve and how are we going to achieve this.
-Together with the Headteacher, and senior staff, they use the published school performance data and additional outcomes from the school’s self-evaluation, to inform priorities in the School Improvement Plan.
-They set clear, ambitious targets for the school and develop policies and budget and staffing structures to achieve these aims.
+Together with the Headteacher and senior staff, they use the published school performance data and additional outcomes from the school’s self-evaluation to inform priorities in the School Improvement Plan.
+They set clear, ambitious targets for the school and support the Headteacher in developing policies, budgets, and staffing structures to achieve these aims.
 They also appoint the Headteacher.

-The governor’s act as a critical friend to the school, reviewing the performance of the Headteacher, checking that progress is being made towards targets, and evaluating the effectiveness of policies and the School Improvement Plan.
-They also help celebrate the school's successes and ensure that parents/carers are involved and informed as appropriate.
+Governors act as critical friends to the school, reviewing the performance of the Headteacher, checking that progress is being made towards targets, and evaluating the effectiveness of policies and the School Improvement Plan.
+They also help celebrate the school's successes and ensure that parents and carers are appropriately involved and informed.

-Governors get to know the school through attending meetings and by visiting the school during the school day.
+Governors get to know the school by attending meetings and visiting the school during the day.

-The governing body is organised into two sub-committees, which take responsibility for holding the Headteacher to account for the educational performance and financial performance of the school.
-Each governor is allocated to one of the two sub-committees and some governors take on specific responsibilities, for example, Safeguarding and Health & Safety.
+The governing body is organised into two sub-committees, which take responsibility for holding the Headteacher accountable for the educational and financial performance of the school.
+Each governor is allocated to one of the two sub-committees, and some governors take on specific responsibilities, for example, Safeguarding and Health & Safety.
 All governors attend the Local Governing Body Meetings.

 Impact Committee: This committee has an overview of the academic performance of the school and the children's experiences.